learn-co-students/nyc-web-030920/31-jsx-props/SWBATS.md

 - [ ] Understand how `create-react-app` works and what it offers a developer
 - [ ] Organize code into files and use the import-export syntax to pass ddata between components
 - [ ] Use props to make components more dynamic and reusable
-- [ ] Setup a new React app and play around with building UIs
 - [ ] **BONUS** Use the `children` prop

 ## Notes